Engineering an IoT-Edge-Cloud Computing System Architecture: Lessons Learnt from An Undergraduate Lab Course

-Since both Raspberry Pi and Desktop PC operating systems are Debian-based, the students are instructed to use \emph{commandline} interface instead of graphical user interface for which also basic skills need to be acquired.
+As both RPi and Desktop PC operating systems are Debian-based, the students are instructed to use \emph{commandline} interface instead of graphical user interface for which also basic skills need to be acquired.

 All challenges that students face require help of tutors and instructors.
 In addition, instructors also face conceptual challenges.
 One of the daunting challenges is to scope the learning framework, given the rapid evolution of the state-of-the-art, both in hardware and software.
 Instructors also need to provide a significant amount of up-to-date, detailed and workable instructions to students about the devices' hardware and software capabilities as well as the networking and communication protocols.
 Table~\ref{table:instr} summarizes hardware and software ready-configurations and code that instructors need to prepare.
 As it can be seen, scoping the learning framework requires not only students to further challenge their hardware and software skills, but also instructors to provide the enabling hardware and software configurations.